Skip to content

 5. Zero sections in internal RAM.

-6. Initialize ARM Cortex-M core: enable FPU and relocate vector table.
+6. Initialize ARM Cortex-M core: enable FPU, caches and relocate vector table.

 7. Execute shared hardware initialization functions.